markFT39/OSSLabFinal/README.md

   3.Now you are ready to proceed with your own project.
   ---------------------------------------------
+    -Add a schedule and share it with the QR code

 4.My contribution.
 ==========================
+  1.I made this by combining two open sources, fullcalendar, and PHP QRcodes.
+  2.The category in the calendar has been modified to suit the university.
+  3.A part of the code has been newly created to obtain an image file of the QR code.
+  4.The calendar web page has been modified so that ORcode image can be displayed on the calendar web page screen.

 5.Where can people get more help, if needed?
 ==========================